City-of-Turku/linkedevents-ui/README.md

 You should now have the bundled javascript + some non-bundled assets in `dist`.
 You can serve these using your favorite web server at whatever address suits your fancy.

+# Building with Docker

+In order to build linkedevents successfully, make sure you have Docker setup correctly for your operating system:(https://docs.docker.com/get-docker/)
+As well as your config file: `config_dev.json`

+Once you have everything setup, you can run the build command in the directory:
+`docker build -t linkedevents-ui .`

+## Running with Docker
+You can use Desktop Docker to run the container or you can run it manually by using the command:
+`docker run -dp 8080:8080 linkedevents-ui`